-This microphone has great sensitivity and a brilliantly articulated sound that is perfectly suited to snare drums.
+I found this mic to have great sensitivity and a brilliantly articulated sound that is perfectly suited to snare drums.

 The M201TG is optimized for professional use with its dynamic moving coil and hypercardioid polar pattern.
-The pickup pattern effectively rejects bleed from the hi-hat and toms effectively whilst it is able to draw out immense body and depth from the snare drum.
+The pickup pattern effectively rejects bleed from the hi-hat and toms whilst it is able to draw out immense body and depth from the snare drum.

 This is a more expensive snare drum mic than the Shure SM57 but this is a beautifully designed and seemingly indestructible microphone that delivers a very detailed and natural sound.
 It is just as rugged and versatile, but delivers more depth and punch.

 This is the best snare mic for you if you don’t mind spending extra on quality.
 It delivers incredible sounds both for live performances and in the studio.

 This microphone is the weapon of choice for many professional, world-renowned engineers and music producers thanks to its well-balanced tone and ultra-premium sound quality.

 - High level of clarity and neutrality